qistina30/projectAdvWeb/README.md

 ## 🙌 Acknowledgements

-This project is developed as part of the Final Year Project with guidance from [Supervisor’s Name] and support from [University Name].
+This project is developed as part of the Subject Project.

 ---

 ## 👩‍💻 Developer

 **Nur Qistina Binti Mohamed Saifuddin**
-Student ID: SW01083179
-📫 [your-email@example.com]
+📫 [ksaifuddin67@gmail.com]

 ---